valpackett/supportappnet/views/docs.md

 NOTE: the type is plural.
 Yes, this looks weird.
 No, I'm not going to change it.

-## Donations

-If you like this service, please [buy the RAW original file of my profile picture](http://gum.co/rYqF).

 ## Privacy Policy

 SupportApp does not store any private data.